-Hello my name is Mr Oliver Davies, the Year 5 and 6 class teacher in Rowan class.
+Hello, my name is Mr Oliver Davies, the Year 5 and 6 class teacher in Rowan class.
 The children in Rowan take part in a wide a range of rich learning tasks provided through cross curricular themes.
-We work to consolidate skills in Literacy and Numeracy at the same time as welcoming and developing questioning, engagement and skill development in subjects such as science, history, geography and the arts.
+We work to consolidate skills in Literacy and Numeracy at the same time as welcoming and developing questioning, engagement and skill development in subjects such as science and humanities.

 The children are especially encouraged to use Welsh at every opportunity and our Criw Cymraeg are positive role models for the whole school.

-There are educational visits such as to local museums, facilities like the National Park and local businesses to support our learning.
-In addition, every second year, the class enjoys a residential educational visit to the Urdd Centre in Cardiff, during which they visit a number of attractions with the capital to enhance the pupils' understanding of Welsh culture and the Welsh language.
+Rowan Class also benefits from educational visits to local museums, National Parks and local businesses to support our learning.
+In addition, every second year, the class enjoys a residential educational visit to the Urdd Centre in Cardiff, during which they visit a number of attractions within the capital to enhance the pupils' understanding of Welsh culture and the Welsh language.
 At the beginning of the school year, the pupils in Year Six undertake a residential stay at a local adventure centre.
 During the stay, children increase their confidence and communication and problem-solving skills by participating in outdoor and adventurous activities.

-In the classroom, we aim to have well-paced lessons with children having periods of quiet focussed activity after lively and interesting introductions.
-We aim to give the children enough structure and support so that they feel confident whatever their ability but that they always have the freedom to challenge themselves and to reach their potential.
+In the classroom, we deliver engaging, well-paced lessons with children having periods of quiet focussed activity after lively and interesting introductions.
+We provide children with structure and support so that they feel confident whatever their ability, but always allow pupils the freedom to challenge themselves and to reach their potential.
 We welcome questioning and celebrate the inquisitive minds of our children, linking all our classroom learning to real world skills and situations; Rowan Class pupils are most definitely ambitious and capable, and ready to succeed in secondary school.